michael105/michael105.github.io/index.md

 However, there are advantages: It's fast, and the codesize is tiny.

-For small tools, I yet intend minilib for, this is the optimum.
+For small tools, I yet intend minilib for, and which do allocate maybe a few 100kB, this might be the optimum.

-Admittedly, not for programs which do many de- and reallocations.
+Admittedly, not for programs, which do many de- and reallocations.

 Again, up to a hard to say barrier, unused sparse areas don't matter - but as soon, that's more than a few pages, it does matter.
 However, again dependent on the access schema.

-I guess I do something like a minimal malloc, and have e.g. a tree of deleted elements as compile switch.
+I guess, I'm going to implement something like a minimal malloc, and have e.g. a tree of deleted elements as compile switch.
 Eventually the best solution would be sort of a malloc toolbox, so everyone can build something, which is usable for the very usecase.